pamswi/QA-project/README.md

 file structure has been tested and allows for importing modules and classes across different .py files
 - **app.py** is set up to act as the main program, so in order to start the app `py app.py` needs to be executed running this file will start the Flask development server on default port 5000
-- **models.py** file contains all of the Python classes and their methods which define the structure of the database tables using SQLAlchemy
+- **models.py** file contains all of the Python classes and their methods which define the structure of the database tables using SQLAlchemy:

 	1. **Customer Class (`Customer`)**:

     - Represents the `customers` table in the database.